crisnguyendev/swiftui-clean-architecture/README.md

 1. **Launch the App:**
    - Open the project in Xcode and run it on your preferred simulator or device.
-2. **Explore & Search Menus and Recipes:**
+2. **Explore & Search:**
+   - Use the search bar in the **Menu** feature to find menus by name (online only).
-   - Use the search bars in the Menu and Recipe features to find content by name or ingredients.
+   - Use the search bar in the **Recipe** feature to find recipes by name or ingredients (with offline caching support).
    - Experience smooth paging with load-more and pull-to-refresh functionalities.
 3. **Offline Capabilities:**
-   - Enjoy continuous access to cached data even when offline.

----

-## Usage

-1. **Launch the App:**
-   - Open the project in Xcode and run it on your preferred simulator or device.
-2. **Explore & Search Menus:**
-   - Use the search bar in the Menu feature to find menus by name.
-   - Experience smooth paging with load-more and pull-to-refresh functionalities.
-3. **Offline Capabilities:**
-   - Enjoy continuous access to cached menu data even when offline.
+   - Enjoy continuous access to cached recipe data even when offline.

 ---